maoberlehner/markus-oberlehner-net/content/blog/implementing-the-builder-pattern-in-vue-forms.md

 ## The FormDirector

-Although initializing new form components is very straight forward with the `FormBuilder` class, it also can become tedious very quickly if we want to reuse a certain form component in multiple places.
+Although initializing new form components is very straightforward with the `FormBuilder` class, it also can become tedious very quickly if we want to reuse a certain form component in multiple places.
 This is where the Director Pattern comes in handy.

 ```js
 import { required } from 'vuelidate/lib/validators';